 Proposed Charge for the Layer 3 Services Community Planning Team

-The NAOPpag requests that Internet2 staff convene a community group to provide input and direction on the community’s peering service beginning on July 1, 2014.
-The Layer 3 Services Community Planning Team should be established to provide input on long-range planning, goal setting and community communications between community stakeholders and operators of the peering service.
-At least once every two years, the group should create and publish an updated high-level outlook for both the IP and peering services.
+The NAOPpag requests that Internet2 staff convene three groups to work on peering:

+A community group referred to as the Layer 3 Services Community Planning Team to provide input and direction on the community’s peering service beginning on July 1, 2014

+A community group, the Peering Planning Group, that has an extensive understanding of peering and can provide ongoing input on long-range planning, goal setting and community communications between community stakeholders and operators of the peering service to the Internet2 staff as staff run the peering service

+A community group that acts as a sounding board, as needed, to assist with the confidential negotiations with potential peers

-At its outset, the group will have the added task of participating in staff and community efforts to update Internet2’s Advanced Layer 3 Service Architecture and policies, including both R&E IP and a peering service.
+This charge will focus on the work of the Layer 3 Services Community Planning Team.
+The Layer 3 Services Community Planning Team should be established to provide input on updating Internet2’s Advanced Layer 3 Service Architecture and policies, including both R&E IP and a peering service.
 The group will provide input and direction to Internet2 staff as they plan the next evolution of the peering service and will work to continue enhancements to the peering service.
 Taking into consideration the near-term and longer-term recommendations made by the Future Peering Service Framework Committee, while accommodating the need for input to the operation of the peering service, the following goals are set for the Layer 3 Services Community Planning Team:

 6-month goals